EkoLogiko/.NET_ModbusTester/README.md

 <h1>A simple tool to test read/write operations on a MODBUS slave.</h1>
-<p>This is a simple application that lets you write/read coils, discrete inputs, input registers and holding registers via the MODBUS protocol.
+<p>This is a simple c# application that lets you write/read coils, discrete inputs, input registers and holding registers via the MODBUS protocol.
 It uses Rossmann-Engineering EasyModbus library to deal with the communication part and offers a quick console interface to make requests.</p>
 <p>You can set slave parameters in the appconfig.json file.</p>
 <h2>Copyright notice, for Rossmann-Engineering</h2>
 <p>Copyright (c) 2018-2020 Rossmann-Engineering Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: